-a.
+- a.
 Crash History.
-A summary of traffic crash history using any three consecutive years in the most recent five year period.
-Resumes are not required, but may be included to help explain specific safety issues.
+A summary of traffic crash history using any five consecutive years in the most recent seven year period.
+Resumes and/or a crash detail list are not required, but may be included to help explain specific safety issues.
+Caution should be noted in interpreting the crash history if there have been traffic volume, traffic control or geometric changes during the time period included in the data. - b.

-b.
 Crash Cluster Locations.
 A listing of any crash cluster locations within the project limits.

-c.
+Refer to both below if available. - i.
+CDART Year-end clusters and other crash cluster lists developed by the Highway Safety and Traffic Operations Division. - ii.
+Potential for Safety Improvement (PSI) county network screening segment and intersection lists.
+Some roadway segments and intersections may not have a PSI. - c.
 Crash Rates and/or Crash Frequencies and Severity.
-Provide one or both methods below.
-Consider using method (ii), the HSM method, as applicable.

-i.
-A comparison of the actual crash rate and the fatal crash rate to the statewide averages.

-ii.
-A comparison of the predicted crash frequency and the fatal crash frequency for the proposed project with and without the requested design exception using the HSM.
-A comparison of the expected crash frequency (i.e., combining the predicted average crash frequencies with the actual site crash history) should also be included if the existing alignment is similar to the proposed alignment.
+If the design exception request involves safety related features that are adequately addressed in the AASHTO Highway Safety Manual (HSM), then documentation of the exception should include a safety analysis as described in the HSM.
+The documentation typically includes a comparison of the predicted crash frequency and the fatal crash frequency for the proposed project with and without the requested design exception.
+A comparison of the expected crash frequency (i.e., weighting the predicted average crash frequencies with the actual site crash history) should also be included if the existing facility is similar to the proposed facility.

-Tools such as PennDOT's HSM analysis spreadsheets, the Interactive Highway Safety Design Model (IHSDM), and Pennsylvania Safety Performance Functions (SPFs) and Crash Modification Factor (CMF) guides are available to aid completing HSM calculations.
-Refer to Publication 638, District Highway Safety Guidance Manual for more information.
-There may be roadway types, design elements or countermeasures for which an equation is not available.
+Tools such as PennDOT's HSM analysis spreadsheets, the Interactive Highway Safety Design Model (IHSDM), Pennsylvania Safety Performance Functions (SPFs) and Crash Modification Factor (CMF) Guide, and the CMF Clearinghouse website are available to aid completing HSM calculations.
+Refer to Publication 638, District Highway Safety Guidance Manual, Publication 638A, The Pennsylvania Safety Predictive Analysis Methods Manual, and the AASHTO Highway Safety Manual website for more information.
+There may be roadway types, design elements or countermeasures for which a SPF equation is not available.